{

 "\n",

-"Note that this code uses the [`dep_video_iterator` dependency](../../reference/task_agents.md#encord_agents.tasks.dependencies.dep_video_iterator) to automatically load an iterator of frames as RGB numpy arrays from the video."
+"This code relies on the [`dep_video_iterator` dependency](../../reference/task_agents.md#encord_agents.tasks.dependencies.dep_video_iterator) to automatically load video frames as RGB numpy arrays."

 ]